Deeksha0124/Player-Re-Identification-In-Sports-Footage/README.md

 ## Technical Details

+- Language used: Python 3.10.18

+- IDE used - Visual Studio Code

-- Model Used: YOLOv11 (pretrained, provided externally).
+- Model used: YOLOv11 (pretrained)

-- Tracking Approach: Frame-to-frame matching using center distance and color.
+- Tracking approach: Frame-to-frame matching using center distance and color.

 - Thresholds (these values can be modified in the code as per your requirements) :